enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

  Learn to only capture them, and you'll make your note-taking system more efficient.

 INTERMEDIATE PACKAGES

-For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
+Instead of spending 10s of hours creating something and get no likes, share small bites on a regular For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
 1. Make your notes future proof.